Atharvkote/Atharvkote/README.md

 - Tweaking This [Readme file 🔎](https://github.com/Atharvkote/Atharvkote.git) For Optimal Engagement
 - Implementing Ideas that solves a real-time solution
 - Practicing DevOps ♾️
-- Learning Cyber Security 🔑
+- Exploring OS and kernel fundamentals 🔑

 <h2 align="center"><img src="Assests/code.gif" height="20"/>  My Tech Stack  <img src="Assests/code.gif" height="20"/></h2>

-Here Are My Few Technical Assests Languages, Libraries I know,Tools I use and My Socials.
-Make Sure you Follow me on Socials So we can Connect and Build a Better Network 🤝🏻💭
+These are the technologies I work with — languages, libraries, tools, and platforms I use regularly.
+Feel free to connect on my socials so we can share ideas and build meaningful collaborations.

 <table align="center">

 <!-- ========== LANGUAGES & FRONTEND ========== -->